2 Diagnostic horizons and other differentiae

 A mottled profile form is defined by EITHER

-1. A redox-mottled horizon with an upper boundary within 15 cm of the base of the A horizon, or within 30 cm of the mineral soil surface; OR
+1. A redox-mottled horizon with an upper boundary within 30 cm of the mineral soil surface; OR

 2. A reductimorphic horizon with an upper boundary between 30 and 60 cm of the mineral soil surface.

-Soils with a mottled profile form have usually been recognised as imperfectly drained soils in the soil drainage classification of Taylor and Pohlen (1962).
+Soils with a mottled profile form have usually been recognised as imperfectly drained profiles in the soil drainage classification of Taylor and Pohlen (1968).
 Redox mottles are formed as a result of the reduction and solubilisation of iron and/or manganese, their translocation and concentration, and their oxidation and precipitation in the form of oxides.
 Mottles that have originated in some other way (e.g. rock colour patterns or skeletans) are excluded.
+A mottled profile form can develop due to impeded vertical drainage of surface waters, lateral subsurface flow or fluctuations of the groundwater table.

 Nodular Horizon

 A nodular horizon has more than 15% (by volume) nodules, as segregations of iron or aluminium oxyhydroxides, with some kaolinite, in a layer more than 10 cm thick.
-Nodular horizons are given the horizon notation suffix i (e.g. Boi, BCi).
+Nodular horizons are given the horizon notation suffix i.

 The nodules are common features in Oxidic Soils and some Granular Soils (Wilson 1987).
 The frequency distribution of nodules is clustered in the < 2% range and the > 15% range.
 Few profiles are known to lie in between.